LuckUVeryX/scratchbac-chat/README.md

 # scratchbac_chat

-Clone of London App Brewery's Flash Chat using GetX pattern.
+Clone of London App Brewery's Flash Chat using GetX pattern and Cloud Firestore.